Remarks on the influence of quantum vacuum fluctuations over a charged test particle near a conducting wall: Introduction

-Subvacuum effects are related to the occurrence of negative quantum expectation values of quantities that are positive defined in the realm of classical physics.
-For instance, the renormalized vacuum expectation value of the squared electric field in a squeezed vacuum state can be negative for certain configurations.
-As a possible consequence, the speed of light in a nonlinear optical material in the presence of background electric field prepared in a squeezed vacuum state can be increased \cite{bessa2014}, in opposition to classical predictions.
+Regarding the above mentioned subvacuum fluctuations, they consist of phenomena related to the occurrence of negative quantum expectation values of quantities that are positive defined in the realm of classical physics.
+For instance, the renormalized vacuum expectation value of the squared electric field in a squeezed vacuum state can be negative for certain configurations, leading to several consequences on the propagation of light in a nonlinear optical material \cite{bessa2014,delorenci2019}.
 As another example, negative energy density in Casimir-like systems and its gravitational consequences has been investigated in the literature \cite{sopova2002,sopova2005}.
 It is interesting to notice that the duration in which subvacuum effects can exist is constrained by certain quantum inequalities \cite{ford1978,ford1991,ford1997,flanagan1997,fewster1998}.